10 Ways to Optimise Your Website for More Traffic and Higher Conversions

 The key is to optimise your website.
 So, what exactly is website optimisation?

-Simply put, website optimisation is the process of improving the overall performance and functionality of your website.
+Simply put, website optimisation is the process of improving your website’s overall performance and functionality.

-You're also enhancing its visibility, accessibility, awareness and exposure in the process.
+You’re also enhancing its visibility, accessibility, awareness and exposure.

 As you may already know, consumers today have particular needs and expectations regarding browsing websites.